mscwilson/changelog-creator/README.md

   ]
 }
 ```
 Provide the path to this locations file as an Action input.
-See below for details.

 ## Release notes creation
 This operation must be specified in the workflow with the input "github release notes" or "github".
 It will only run on a tag event.